Hospital Discharge after Stroke or Fall: A 10-Step Carer Guide

 4. Make necessary modifications

 Based on your assessment, make some simple changes to improve safety.
 This might involve installing grab rails in the bathroom, adding non-slip mats, or rearranging furniture to create more space.
-A professional OT home safety assessment can offer expert advice tailored to your home.

 5. Stock up on supplies